-The open-source hardware design for the Tirna Solar Controller can be downloaded by clicking the link below:
+The open-source hardware design for the Tirna Solar Controller can be downloaded by clicking the blue coloured box below:

 Water can be heated by pumping it through a panel designed to trap solar radiation and convert it into heat in a collector in close thermal contact with the water.
 Thus, the heat is transferred to the water.
 The water is normally pumped through the panel from the bottom of a water tank and returned to the top of the same tank.
 Stratification keeps the hot water returned from the panel from mixing fully with the cold, heavier water below it, so we don’t need to be able to heat the whole tank to the desired temperature before we can obtain hot water.

 This technique for obtaining free hot water is used routinely in Mediterranean latitudes where the sun is so strong, and the skies are so clear, that “thermo- syphoning” can be used.
 No pump is needed, and this is the simplest possible way to collect free hot water.
 However, in more northern latitudes and especially where the sun can suddenly appear and then disappear as clouds pass over, we need to be able to start and stop the flow of water through the panel as the trapped solar energy follows the fluctuation of the incident solar energy.
 We need a pump and a controller.

 Tirna Electronics Ltd is currently developing a sophisticated, microprocessor based, controller which controls up to 3 tanks automatically or under user control.
 However, we believe there is a need for a simple controller which can be installed and maintained by the user with nothing more than a cheap, widely available voltmeter.

 If the user is DIY minded, they should also be able to make and install their own panel, with the help of a plumber, if necessary.
 If you would prefer to buy the controller or the panel, then we will be producing both panel and controller.
 Both will be available in limited quantities by the end of the first quarter of this year.